A virtual radiology reading room – How to view medical imagery in VR

 This allows radiologists to ‘decouple’ themselves from the traditional requirement of always being on location in ‘brick and mortar’ reading rooms to carry out work, opening brand new remote work possibilities for the sector and introducing numerous cost-saving opportunities.

-In addition, as multiple users can enter the virtual reading room as part of a collaborative session (regardless of the geographical locations) there are also very exciting opportunities for long-distance professional collaboration and consultation, as well as training and education use cases.
+In addition, as multiple users can enter the radiology VR reading room as part of a collaborative session (regardless of the geographical locations) there are also very exciting opportunities for long-distance professional collaboration and consultation, as well as training and education use cases.

 Why Varjo for medical VR use?

 Although SieVRt runs on multiple devices and platforms, Varjo’s headsets (HMDs) are a great fit for the software.
 Varjo’s HMDs are clear market leaders for VR/XR image quality, clarity, and comfort and are commonly used in the field of healthcare.
 When used in a use case such as radiology, where observing minute details is critical to effective use, the human eye resolution provided by the Varjo XR-3 or VR-3 meets the suggested standards required for imaging review.

 Selection of Q&A from the webinar